microsoft/code-with-engineering-playbook/automated-testing/shadow-testing/readme.md

 # Shadow Testing

-Shadow testing is one of the useful approaches to reduce risks before going to production.
-This approach is also known as "Shadow Deployment" or "Shadowing Traffic" and similarities with "Dark launching".
+Shadow testing is one approach to reduce risks before going to production.
+Shadow testing is also known as "Shadow Deployment" or "Shadowing Traffic" and similarities with "Dark launching".

 ## When to use

 Shadow Testing reduces risks when you consider to replace the current environment (V-Current) with candidate environment with new feature (V-Next).
 This approach is monitoring and capturing differences between two environments then compare and reduces all risks before you introduce a new feature/release.

 In our test cases, code coverage is very important however sometimes providing code coverage can be tricky to replicate real-life combinations and possibilities.
-In this approach, to test V-Next environment we have side by side deployment, we're replicating the same traffic with V-Current environment and directing same traffic to V-Next environment, the only difference is we don't return any response from V-Next environment to users but we collect those reponses to compare with V-Current reponses.
+In this approach, to test V-Next environment we have side by side deployment, we're replicating the same traffic with V-Current environment and directing same traffic to V-Next environment, the only difference is we don't return any response from V-Next environment to users but we collect those responses to compare with V-Current responses.

 ![Shadow Testing Overview](images/shadow-testing.png)